 We recommend services providers such as contractors, handymen, electricians, yard men who offer our group discounts.
 We also offer discounts on bus trips to museums and cultural events.
 What we also discovered was that, in getting together regularly, we’re always exchanging information that is making our lives easier and more enjoyable.

-Once a week–9:30 a.m. at Jack and Luna’s in Stone Ridge, NY.
-We meet for coffee and a chat for about an hour.
-On the third Thursday of the month, members get together from 2 to 5 for all kinds of games (bridge, scrabble, etc.) at the Marbletown Community Center.
-Our members also meet to celebrate birthdays of the month.
-The regular business meetings/Bag-Lunch are held at 12:30 p.m. on the second Saturday of the month in the United Methodist Church just south of Stone Ridge off of Rt.
-209.
+Once a week–9:30 a.m. we gather at a local coffee shop for coffee and a chat for about an hour.
+Every Monday, from 2 to 3, we have a Yoga Class (small fee) at the Marbletown Community Center.
+We also meet there on the third Thursday of the month, from 2 to 4 for all kinds of games (bridge, scrabble, etc. Our members also celebrate birthdays of the month.
+The regular business meetings are usually held at lunchtime on the second Saturday of the month.
+Call 845-706-0182 for further information.

 Although most of us are over 50 years of age, all men and women are welcome.
 Our current group is clustered in the High Falls-Stone Ridge area.
-Another group has formed toward the north.
-That’s SSIP Kingston.
+Another group has formed in Kingston: SSIP Kingston.
 (For information, call Toby Krawitz at 845-339-8210 or write Toby.Krawitz@gmail.com.)
 They meet on Mondays, 9:30 at the Olympic Diner.
-Recently, a group formed in New Paltz.
-That’s SSIP New Paltz.
-(For information, call Paula Weinstein at 845-255–5970 or Ann Burdett at 255-1837).
+A group formed in New Paltz: SSIP New Paltz.
+(For information, call Paula Weinstein at 845-255-5970 or write firstname.lastname@example.org.)
 They meet on Tuesdays, 9:30 at the Plaza Diner.
+Still another group has formed in Dutchess County: SSIP Taconic.
+Write email@example.com.
 We are helping other communities in the area to form similar local groups.